 Collisions occur in both cold and warm clouds and can involve either liquid drops or solid particles or both.

 - Collision–Coalescence: Large liquid drop scavenges smaller liquid drops as it falls.

 - Riming: Falling ice collects liquid water, which freezes on its surface.

-- Capture Nucleation: Large liquid drop captures small ice particle, which acts as an ice nuclei and causes the large drop to freeze.
-The particle that is collected can be either an ice nuclei (IN) or a piece of ice, which also is a good ice nuclei.
+- Capture Nucleation: Large liquid drop captures small ice particle, which acts as an ice nucleus and causes the large drop to freeze.
+The particle that is collected can be either an ice nucleus (IN) or a piece of ice, which also is a good ice nucleus.
 In either case, the supercooled liquid drop freezes on contact with the IN.

 For a cloud drop at rest, gravity is the only external force.
 Once the cloud drop accelerates, then the air resistance forms another force called drag, which is a function of the velocity.

 In less than a second, the particle reaches a fall speed such that the drag force exactly balances the gravitational force and the velocity becomes constant.
 This velocity is called the terminal velocity.
 For instance, the terminal velocity of a 10 μm radius cloud drop is about 1 mm s–1, while the terminal velocity for a 100 μm drop is about 1 m s–1.

 The growth of a cloud drop into a precipitation drop by collision–coalescence is given by the equation: